 Urban kept what was traditional from the style, the training methods and Kata, use of Japanese terminology, the philosophy of karate, and even the emblem of his Master, Yamaguchi's fist.
 He adopted the black Gi training uniform as a visible demonstration of his disassociation with the Japanese organization.
 He assumed the rank of Tenth Dan, and called his style of Karate "Urban Goju".
 The system has since become known as U.S.G.A.
 "United States of American Goju Association".

 Nisei Goju Ryu was co-founded in 1969 by Sensei Frank Ruiz and Sensei Harry Rosenstein.
 Ruiz earned a chestful of medals including the Purple Heart, Silver Star,and Bronze Star during the Korean War.
 Upon his release, Sensei Ruiz became one of Peter Urban's first students in 1960.
 Ruiz was already a master level practitioner in Judo and Karate instructor, tournament competitor when he met Sensei Peter Urban.
 In 1970 Ruiz cheated death after being struck by a car traveling 80 m.p.h., managing four years later to walk normally and practice Karate again.
 During the 1960s and 70s Frank Ruiz assembled and trained many Karate stars in the United States.
-Some of them are Louis Delgado, Malachi Lee, Ronald M. Taganashi, Thomas "La Puppet" Carol, Chaka Zulu, Earl Monroe, Herbie Thompson, Bill Wendell, Elsie Roman, Gaynor Cote, Wilfredo Roldan, Owen Watson and Ron Van Clief "The Black Dragon".
+Some of them are Louis Delgado, John Giordano, Malachi Lee, Ronald M. Taganashi, Thomas "La Puppet" Carroll, Chaka Zulu, Rico Guy, Earl Monroe, Herbie Thompson, Bill Wendell, Elsie Roman, Gaynor Cote, Owen Watson and Ron Van Clief and Wilfredo Roldan.

-The Chinese Goju System was founded by Grandmaster Ron Van Clief on January 25, 1971.
+The Chinese Goju System was founded in 1971 by Grandmaster Ron Van Clief.
 Grandmaster Van Clief is a disciple of "Sensei" Peter Urban, Sensei Frank Ruiz of Nisei Goju Prof. Moses Powell of Sanuces-Ryu Jiujutsu, Prof. Remy Prisas of Arnis de Mano and Leung Ting of Wing Chun.
 After many years of study in the arts of Karate, Ju-Jutsu, Aiki-Jitsu Zen-Jutsu and Kung-Fu.
 Grandmaster Ron Van Clief wanted to combine and merge the Goju system closer to its Chinese roots.
 Not an easy task due to the distinct ideologies of the Japanese, Chinese and American cultures.
 He combined the soft aspects of his Chinese arts training, with the hard and soft characteristics of Japanese Martial Arts as well as the ancient art of Aikijitsu.

-Chinese Goju International, is an organization of dedicated martial artists whose primary goal is to further the Martial Arts while preserving the unique heritage and traditions of thier time honored arts.
+Chinese Goju-Ryu International, is a network of dedicated martial artists whose primary goal is to further the Martial Arts while preserving the unique heritage and traditions of thier time honored arts.
 C.G.I. is an Independent Martial Artists Association dedicated to the advancement of all martial arts education without the politics.
 The Association is committed to providing all levels of training resources and support to its members and affiliated schools.
 Membership in C.G.I. assures open access through an international network of instructors and practitioners dedicated to their advancement and education.

 Instructors world-wide retain complete control over their operations while receiving the resources, support and international recognition they deserve.
 Membership is open to all dedicated Martial Artists with a sincere desire to help themselves and others.